 Sharing 5 day trips from London.
 Whether you’re looking for a quiet place to hike in nature or an old city to explore, there’s something for everyone!

-If you read my London guide last week, you probably know that we recently stayed in England for one month this past December.
+If you read my London guide last week, you probably know that we recently stayed in England for one month in December 2019.
 As you can imagine, we got to explore a lot within one month.
 While most of our time was spent in London, we did explore a few cities and towns nearby that are worth sharing.
 So today, I’m sharing our 5 favorite day trips from London!

 As with all of my other travel posts, I want to mention that I’m not an expert on any of these destinations and we don’t live in England.
-Here, I’m just sharing our personal experience, including places we enjoyed and the restaurants we loved!
+Here, I’m just sharing our personal experience, including places that we enjoyed and restaurants that we loved!
 I’m sure there are many more beautiful places to see around London, but this is based on our experience and recommendations from others.
-I hope you’ll find it helpful in one way or another!
+Also note that since we visited in 2019, I can’t guarantee that the restaurants mentioned here will still be available when you visit.
+I hope that you’ll find it helpful in one way or another!

 5 Day Trips from London: